evolvingweb/puppet-apt/README.md

 ### Adding new sources or PPAs

-If you are adding a new source or PPA and trying to install packages from the new source or PPA on the same Puppet run, your `package` resource should depend on `Class['apt::update']`, in addition to depending on the `Apt::Source` or the `Apt::Ppa`.
+If you are adding a new source or PPA and trying to install packages from the new source or PPA on the same Puppet run, your `package` resource should depend on `Class['apt::update']`, as well as depending on the `Apt::Source` or the `Apt::Ppa`.
 You can also add [collectors](https://docs.puppetlabs.com/puppet/latest/reference/lang_collectors.html) to ensure that all packages happen after `apt::update`, but this can lead to dependency cycles and has implications for [virtual resources](https://docs.puppetlabs.com/puppet/latest/reference/lang_collectors.html#behavior).
 Before running the command below, ensure that all packages have the provider set to apt.

 ```puppet
 Class['apt::update'] -> Package <| provider == 'apt' |>